 Current paradigms, management structures, and capacity are simply inadequate to address these issues at the scale and speed required.
 The only way to build capacity to address these issues rapidly is to collaborate with other stakeholders in a new way.
 Uniquely, this project is being led by a Tribe.
 The heart of this effort is to integrate the resilience of humans and wildlife, and cultural survival into landscape level conservation planning.

-The initial partners in this effort are the Nez Perce Tribe, Yellowstone to Yukon, Greater Hell’s Canyon Council, Nimiipuu Protecting the Environment, and David Mildrexler with Eastern Oregon Legacy Lands loosely called the Blues to Bitterroots Coalition until further input is obtained.
-The initial funding to kick off this initiative is from the BIA Tribal Resilience Program.
-We plan to convene regional land managers, tribes, stakeholders, and citizens in a coalition to work on landscape level adaptation planning efforts that focus on connectivity for wildlife, restoring habitats that support traditionally harvested plant foods, increasing food production for local communities, and growing an ethical, inclusive, and adaptive restoration economy / a healing economy.
+The initial partners in this effort were the Nez Perce Tribe, Yellowstone to Yukon, Greater Hell’s Canyon Council, Nimiipuu Protecting the Environment, and David Mildrexler with Eastern Oregon Legacy Lands loosely called the Blues to Bitterroots Coalition.
+The initial funding to kick off this initiative was from the BIA Tribal Resilience Program.
+We convened regional land managers, tribes, stakeholders, and citizens in a coalition to work on landscape level adaptation planning efforts that focus on connectivity for wildlife, restoring habitats that support traditionally harvested plant foods, increasing food production for local communities, and growing an ethical, inclusive, and adaptive restoration economy / a healing economy.

 Since time immemorial, people have thrived alongside wildlife and native plants in the Greater Hells Canyon Region.
 The Nez Perce, or Nimiipuu, people had winter homes at low elevations and summer homes at higher elevations, connected by trails to important gathering, hunting, and fishing sites.
 Their yearly movement along this circuit, in intimate relationship with natural cycles of abundance, is the Seasonal Round.